BYUCamachoLab/simphony/docs/source/starter/intro.rst

     [<Pin 'input' at <Element 'splitter' at 0x7f9e980a07b8>>,
      <Pin 'output_top' at <Element 'splitter' at 0x7f9e980a07b8>>,
      <Pin 'output_bottom' at <Element 'splitter' at 0x7f9e980a07b8>>]

+Caution should be taken in naming pins.
+Multiple pins in a circuit may have the same name, being named uniquely within individual elements.
+However, consider that when the circuit is fully connected you don't want any of the remaining external pins to have the same name; it makes identifying outputs unnecessarily difficult.
+In fact, if you try to access a pin by its string name but multiple pins share the same names, a ``LookupError`` is raised complaining that the name is ambiguous as it could match with multiple pins.

 Nets (and Netlists)